-The Benefit Sharing Working Group (BSWG) is a clear example of a framework that could be used during the next phases of REDD readiness and piloting.
+This framework could be used during the next phases of REDD readiness and piloting.
 The BSWG has created guidelines and procedures for distributing benefits within the forestry sector especially in relation to commercial forestry.
 This multi-sector arrangement, when proven successful (because it is yet to be tested, since commercial forestry has just started again after the lifting of the UN ban), can be easily replicated to the REDD arrangements.